In the beginning...

 At the end of Semester 1, 2016, we had to relocate our shop due to university redevelopment works.
 It was extremely tolling on our finances and volunteers' energy, but we got through with the help of our first ever big fundraising event, 'It's a Date with Thoughtful Foods', and our first ever online crowdfunding campaign, 'Make Thoughtful Foods Amazing'.
 All together we raised almost $9,000 to go towards covering the costs of required renovations to the new space as well as much-needed new food dispensers, better suited to the new space.
 We will be forever grateful to everyone who donated and gave their energy during this tough time.

 While the new Blockhouse space continues to be a work in progress, we are excited about how far we have come.
-The construction fence opposite the the space comes down in early 2018 in time for Semester 1.
+The construction fence opposite the the space came down in early 2018 in time for Semester 1.
 The last couple of years have seen the development and implementation of various systems to make the co-op run more smoothly including a new point of sale system, EFTPOS and an online ordering system for the organic fruit and vegetable boxes and bread.
-Please come and visit soon!
+Please come and visit in our awesome new space!